 La neurothéologie apporte sa pierre à l'édifice, scrutant nos synapses à la recherche de la spiritualité.
 Pas toujours concluant.
 Becoming Human.
 Brain's 'reward' center also responds to bad experiences.
 The so-called reward center of the brain may need a new name, say scientists who have shown it responds to good and bad experiences.

+The finding, published in PLoS One, may help explain the "thrill" of thrill-seeking behavior or maybe just the thrill of surviving it, according to scientists at Georgia Health Sciences University and East China Normal University.
+Cellphone Use Tied to Brain Changes.
 Researchers from the National Institutes of Health have found that less than an hour of cellphone use can speed up brain activity in the area closest to the phone antenna, raising new questions about the health effects of low levels of radiation emitted from cellphones.

+Edward Osborne Wilson E. O. Edward Osborn Wilson.
 Edward Osborn Wilson ( b.
 1929, Birmingham AL) Former Frank B.

+And, if you check their online profiles, they actually do have thousands of friends and followers.
+What Happened to the Hominids Who May Have Been Smarter Than Us?
 Even if brain size accounts for just 10 to 20 percent of an IQ test score, it is possible to conjecture what kind of average scores would be made by a group of people with 30 percent larger brains.